Explore the advantages of DAS and SAN

-Internal storage and Storage Area Networks (SAN) are the most common options to provide the terabytes of capacity needed for Power System applications.
+DAS and SAN are the most common options to provide the storage capacity needed for Power Systems.
 While both solutions provide exceptional storage capabilities, each has its advantages.
-You can utilize either one or both of these storage solutions on your Power server depending upon your specific storage needs.
+Businesses can utilize either one or both of these storage solutions with Power Systems.

-Internal or DAS solutions are defined as drives (HDD and/or SSD), which are located in the system unit or in I/O drawers attached to the system unit.
-A number of different capacity drives are available.
-Offering the lowest latency storage option, these drives can also employ high-performance adapters with write cache to augment performance if needed.
-DAS storage can also provide the lowest cost hardware configuration.
+DAS solutions are presented to the operating system as drives and are located in the system unit or in I/O drawers attached to the system unit.
+Offering the lowest latency storage option, they can also employ high-performance adapters with write cache to augment performance if needed.
+DAS solutions may also provide the lowest cost hardware configuration.

-A full set of protection options such as RAID 0, 5, 6, 10, and system mirroring help to safeguard against the possibility of drive failure.
-In addition, the Power System operating systems and additional backup/recovery applications are available for data center activities.
+A full set of protection options such as RAID 0, 5, 6, 10, and system mirroring can safeguard against the possibility of drive failure.
+In addition, the Power System operating systems and backup/recovery applications are available for data center activities.
 Internal drives are often the lower cost option from a single server perspective and/or for a server which has a modest number of drives.